-Carpal hyperextension is an abnormality of the carpus (wrist) that causes hyperextension of the joint.
+Carpal hyperextension is an abnormality of the wrist (carpus) that causes increased extension of the joint.

 The wrist consists of seven small bones, which move to allow motion between the paw and the limb.
-These bones are arranged in rows, dividing the carpus into a number of smaller joints (the radiocarpal joint, the intercarpal joints, and the carpometacarpal joint).
-This entire structure is stabilized by a number of ligaments, found on both the front and the back of the carpus.
-In a healthy cat, these ligaments hold the carpus in place and maintain it at a normal angle when the cat is standing or walking.
+These bones are arranged in rows, dividing the carpus into several smaller joints.
+This entire structure is stabilized by several ligaments, found on both the front and the back of the carpus.
+In a healthy dog, these ligaments hold the carpus in place and maintain it at a normal angle when the dog is standing or walking.

-When you look at a cat from the side, a cat with a normal carpus will have straight, upright front legs ending at a small paw.
-In contrast, a cat with carpal extension will appear flatfooted, like a duck.
+When you look at a dog from the side, a dog with a normal carpus will have straight, upright front legs ending at a small paw.
+In contrast, a dog with carpal extension will appear flatfooted, like a duck.

 What causes carpal hyperextension?

 There are several potential causes of carpal hyperextension in dogs.